-MEDD7038.
-Counselling, career education and talent development in schools life career perspective, comprehensive school guidance and the counseling program, individual development planning, identification of students for talent development program, assessment of life career and talent development, student advisory and mentorship scheme, theories of career development, career awareness among children, career exploration among adolescents, career decision making among senior secondary school students, career development of students with special needs, talent development in schools, theories of talent development, career counseling of the exceptionally gifted, family influence, multicultural perspective, gender issues, life-wide learning, career-related experiences, services learning, program evaluation and enhancement.
+This module compares the theories and practices of counselling, career education and talent development programs in schools in Hong Kong and other parts of the world.
+Topics will include life career perspective, comprehensive school guidance and the counseling program, individual development planning, identification of students for talent development program, assessment of life career and talent development, student advisory and mentorship scheme, theories of career development, career awareness among children, career exploration among adolescents, career decision making among senior secondary school students, career development, career counseling of the exceptionally gifted, family influence, multicultural perspective, gender issues, life-wide learning, career-related experiences, services learning, program evaluation and enhancement.
 The module is relevant to all teachers and guidance personnel who wish to enhance students' career and talent development through subject teaching and co-curricular activities.
 Case studies of good practices in Hong Kong and elsewhere will be introduced.
 Participants are expected to work in collaborative learning groups integrating practices and theories.